Product diversity when sorting empties

 - uncomplicated

-- cleary set up
+- clearly set up

 - insensitive to dirt and shards